-Since then, we have expanded our health programs.
-We are now building and strengthening health systems in Lyantonde and neighboring Districts through our integrated approach.
-As such, SSF works together with government health care providers in addressing HIV/AIDS, TB, malaria prevention (eg., distribution of mosquito nets preventing malaria), sexual and reproduction health, and the prevention of mother-to-child transmission (HIV).
-Based on our previous intervention research in Zimbabwe and Malawi, we are advancing health programs that integrate indigenous knowledge systems on health with biomedical knowledge.
+SSF is now strengthening other health systems in Lyantonde District through our integrated approach to health and development.
+We work with government health care providers in addressing not only HIV/AIDS, but TB, malaria prevention (eg., distribution of mosquito nets preventing malaria), sexual and reproductive health, and the prevention of mother-to-child transmission (HIV).
+Our interventions are innovative and morally imaginative, since we intentionally construct health programs that integrate indigenous wisdom with biomedical knowledge.
 This is a complex undertaking, as we bridge two distinct ways of knowing with the mind (indigenous and Western) through partnerships with traditional healers and faith/religious leaders.
-Yet in this innovative way, we demonstrate evidence of modified, behavioral change and the creation of healthy communities.
-When we started, persons in Lyantonde District were fatalistic: they are now more hopeful, believing that there is a progressive future made possible for their children.

 When we started, persons and communities in Lyantonde District were fatalistic.
 They are now more hopeful, believing that there is a progressive, positive, and promising future for their children, families, and the community because of SSF’s “coming alongside them” as partners.